catseye/ALPACA/doc/ALPACA.markdown

 The language described herein is mostly compatible with the version of the language which has existed until now (version 0.9x).
 However, it extends it in some significant ways, and is backwards-incompatible with it in certain minor ways.
-An implementation of 1.0-PRE is underway.
+The reference implementation of 1.0-PRE that accompanies this specification is included in the ALPACA reference distribution.

 Abbreviations
 -------------